Towards the Detection of Diffusion Model Deepfakes: Dataset

-An overview of the models under evaluation is shown in Table~\ref{tab:dataset}, and example images are given in Supplement~\ref{app:dataset}.
+To ensure technical correctness, we decide to analyze a set of generative models for which pre-trained checkpoints and/or samples of \textit{the same} dataset, namely LSUN Bedroom~\cite{yuLSUNConstructionLargescale2016} (256$\times$256), are available.
+Otherwise, both the detectability of generated samples and their spectral properties might suffer from biases, making them difficult to compare.
+An overview of the dataset is given in Table~\ref{tab:dataset} and we provide details and example images in \cref{app:dataset}.

+All samples are either directly downloaded or generated using code and pre-trained models provided by the original publications.
 We consider data from ten models in total, five \acp{GAN} and five \acp{DM}.
-This includes the seminal models ProGAN and StyleGAN, as well as the more recent ProjectedGAN.
-Note that the recently proposed methods, Diff(usion)-StyleGAN2 and Diff(usion)-ProjectedGAN (the current state of the art on LSUN Bedroom) use a forward diffusion process to optimize \ac{GAN} training, but this does not change the \ac{GAN} model architecture.
-From the class of \acp{DM}, we consider the original DDPM, its successor IDDPM, and ADM, the latter outperforming several \acp{GAN} with an \ac{FID} of 1.90 on LSUN Bedroom.
-PNDM optimizes the sampling process by the factor of 20 using pseudo numerical methods, which can be applied to existing pre-trained \acp{DM}.
-Lastly, LDM uses an adversarially trained autoencoder that transforms an image from the pixel space to a latent space (and back).
+This includes the seminal models ProGAN~\cite{karrasProgressiveGrowingGANs2018} and StyleGAN~\cite{karrasStylebasedGeneratorArchitecture2019}, as well as the more recent ProjectedGAN~\cite{sauerProjectedGANsConverge2021}.
+Note that Diff(usion)-StyleGAN2 and Diff(usion)-ProjectedGAN~\cite{wangDiffusionGANTrainingGANs2022} (the current state of the art on LSUN Bedroom) use a forward diffusion process to optimize \ac{GAN} training, but this does not change the \ac{GAN} model architecture.
+From the class of \acp{DM}, we consider the original DDPM~\cite{hoDenoisingDiffusionProbabilistic2020}, its successor IDDPM~\cite{nicholImprovedDenoisingDiffusion2021}, and ADM~\cite{dhariwalDiffusionModelsBeat2021}, the latter outperforming several \acp{GAN} with an \ac{FID}~\cite{heuselGANsTrainedTwo2017} of 1.90 on LSUN Bedroom.
+PNDM~\cite{liuPseudoNumericalMethods2022} speeds up the sampling process by a factor of 20 using pseudo numerical methods, which can be applied to existing pre-trained \acp{DM}.
+Lastly, LDM~\cite{rombachHighresolutionImageSynthesis2022} uses an adversarially trained autoencoder that transforms an image from the pixel space to a latent space (and back).
 Training the \ac{DM} in this more suitable latent space reduces the computational complexity and therefore enables training on higher resolutions.
-The success of this approach is underpinned by the recent publication of Stable Diffusion, a powerful and publicly available text-to-image model based on LDM.
+The success of this approach is underpinned by the groundbreaking results of Stable Diffusion, a powerful and publicly available text-to-image model based on LDM.

-All models are trained on LSUN Bedroom with a resolution of 256$\times$256.
-Samples are either directly downloaded or generated using code and pre-trained models provided by the original publications.
-More detailed descriptions are given in Supplement~\ref{app:dataset}.
-For each model, we collect 50k samples in total from which 39k are used for training, 1k for validation, and 10k for testing and frequency analysis, if not stated otherwise.